 Sabaf firmly believes that competition between companies promotes both an effective economy and sustainable growth.
 In making business decisions, Sabaf also takes into account the risk of behaviour that is detrimental to free competition.
-Currently, the Group has not adopted a formalised policy aimed at preventing anti-competitive behaviour.
-According to the information available, there is no evidence of anti-competitive behaviour or infringement of antitrust regulations.
+Currently, the Group has not adopted a

 There is a dispute pending against a competitor following an alleged violation of one of our patents.

 There is also a dispute in place brought by a competitor for alleged infringement of a patent that the Group considers totally groundless.

-Sabaf processing from the financial statements of the various companies.
+30 Sabaf processing from the financial statements of the various companies.
 Latest available data.